Time Pressure in Software Engineering: A Systematic Review: Empirical results

-\citet{cataldo2011factors} examined factors leading to integration failures in global feature-oriented software development.
-They found that time, when a feature was integrated, was a statistically significant factor (p $<$ 0.01) and was associated with a lower likelihood of failures in that feature.
-In the regression model based on a project with 1.5 million lines of code and 1,195 features, an additional week corresponds to an 0.8\% lower likelihood of integration failure.
+\citet{cataldo2010sources} reports that time pressure measured as concurrent execution of tasks was the most important source of errors (p $<$ 0.01) in distributed software development projects.
+In the regression model, the expected number of defects increased by 47.1\% when the value measuring time pressure changed from the minimum to maximum value.
+Similarly, \citet{cataldo2011factors} report that in global feature-oriented software development, time was the most significant factor when feature integration failed (p $<$ 0.01), as well as associated with a lower likelihood of failures in that feature.
+In the regression model based on a project with 1.5 million lines of code and 1,195 features, an additional week corresponds to a lower likelihood of 0.8\% of integration failure.